faithoflifedev/obs_websocket/README.md

 You can use [dart compile](https://dart.dev/tools/dart-compile) to create the cli executable.

-## More documentation
-The [api] docs will become available when I figure out how to publish them :-)

 ## Known bugs
 ~~I've submitted a [bug](https://github.com/Palakis/obs-websocket/issues/486) to the [obs-websocket](https://github.com/Palakis/obs-websocket) team for a bug that I am seeing when executing a websocket connecting program multiple times in sequence to start and stop steaming causes [OBS](https://obsproject.com/) to crash.
 For my use case I am able to work around this by stopping and restarting OBS itself before restarting streaming.~~